Dr. Jayson Chun was born and raised in Honolulu, Hawai‘i. He is a specialist in Japanese media history, East Asian media history and popular culture.

 - Using popular culture in the classroom

 Studied at Hiroshima University and University at Tokyo.
-Attended language school in Korea for a total of 9 weeks.
+Attended language school in Seoul, Korea for a total of 9 weeks, and in Beijing, China for one month.